Quantum speed limit and stability of coherent states in quantum gravity

-with the {\it right-invariant vector fields} $R^K $.
-The index $K$ labels a basis of $\mathfrak{su}(2)$.
-With the above structure it is possible to promote a discretization of the constraints to quantum operators, albeit current proposals are plagued by discretization artefacts of the order of the finite lattice spacing $\epsilon:=1/M$.
+with, following the standard notation of \cite{Thi:07}, $\kappa=8\pi G$ being the gravitational coupling constant, $\beta>0$ being the Immirzi parameter, $\hbar$ being Planck constant and $c=1$.
+Finally, the {\it right-invariant vector fields} are $R^K $ and their index $K$ labels a basis of $\mathfrak{su}(2)$.
+With the above structure it is possible to promote a discretization of the constraints to quantum operators, albeit current proposals are plagued by discretization artefacts of the order of the finite lattice spacing $1/M$.

-\textit{Classical, strong and weak implementation of constraints.}---Let $C_i$ denote the constraints of the theory\footnote{For General Relativity we have $C_i=\{D_a,G_I,C\}$.}.
-In the classical scenario, one can speak about a valid solution only if all $C_i$ are satisfied (i.e. vanish) at a given point of the phase space.
-How this rule is supposed to be carried over to the quantum level remains an open debate.
-We recall two known strategies and propose a third option.

-First of all, one can avoid the problem by implementing the constraints already at the classical level.
-Most prominently, in so called deparametrized models \cite{VP:12}, the constraints $D_a(x)$ and $C(x)$ are fixed on the classical level via dust fields.
-Afterwards, dynamical evolution is described by a true Hamiltonian\footnote{Albeit not custom, it is possible to similarly implement the Gauss constraint classically, at the expense of a more complicated phase-space structure.}.

-Alternatively, implementation of some $C_i$ on the quantum level can be sought.
-Dirac's quantization proposal suggests to find the kernel of the constraint operator $\hat{C}_i$ and denote it as the {\it physical} Hilbert space.
-Such a \textit{strong} implementation unfortunately suffers from severe obstacles due to the scalar constraint, since its kernel has not been found so far.
-Therefore, we consider \textit{weak} implementation which admits two ways of relaxation, in comparison with the strong implementation.
-The constraints must hold (at least) on average, and only up to a certain quantum tolerance scale ``$t$".
-More formally and given some $C_i$, the state $\Psi$ is called {\it physical} if it is sharply peaked: